berkeley-scf/berkeley-scf.github.io/faqs/how-do-i-set-and-use-my-personal-website.md

 ## Setting up the web area

-You will need to [deposit your HTML files](/copying-files) into a user-specific directory, /accounts/web/public/*username*/, on the SCF.
-View your site at the address https://www.stat.berkeley.edu appended with /~*username*/.
+You will need to [deposit your HTML files](../access/copying-files.md) into a user-specific directory, `/accounts/web/public/username/`, on the SCF.
+View your site at the address `https://www.stat.berkeley.edu/~username/`.
 Your files will be available immediately on the website, though you may need to reload your browser to see the changes.
-Make sure that your files are readable, e.g. "chmod go+r filename.html", otherwise the public will not be able to view them.
-You can make use of this to hide content as well, e.g. "chmod go-r filename.html".
+Make sure that your files are readable, e.g. `chmod go+r filename.html`, otherwise the public will not be able to view them.
+You can make use of this to hide content as well, e.g. `chmod go-r filename.html`.

 ## Redirecting to Another Web Page